Estard/TGA/README.md

 - [GLFW](https://www.glfw.org/)
 - [GLM](https://github.com/g-truc/glm)
 - [stb single-file public domain libraries ](https://github.com/nothings/stb)
+- (optional, tga_utils only)[tinyobjloader](https://github.com/tinyobjloader/tinyobjloader)

-GLFW, GLM and stb are included as submodules and are optional to install globally
+GLFW, GLM and stb are included as submodules and are optional to install globally.

-Should, after installing the vulkan SDK, simply loading the CMake project not work, try to set up the development environment manually
-- For the dependencies follow the instructions from [vulkan-tutorial.com](https://vulkan-tutorial.com/Development_environment)
-- Add TGA/include to additional includes
-- Add the source file of TGA/src/tga_*api_you_want_use* to your project
-- Add the source file of TGA/src/tga_*api_you_want_use*/WSI_*window_library* to your project
-- If on Windows: Add NOMINMAX to preprocessor defines

-Currently implemented are:
-- Vulkan API using GLFW as window library
+The Vulkan SDK and Vulkan Validation Layers need to be installed manually.

+You can link against the cmake targets `tga_vulkan` and optionally `tga_utils`.

 ### API Documentation